google/oboe/samples/LiveEffect/README.md

 onBothStreamsReady() method in "src/main/cpp/FullDuplexPass.h"

 ### Caveats
+OpenES SL does not allow setting the recording or playback device.

 Synchronizing input and output streams for full-duplex operation is tricky.

 Input and output have different startup times.
 The input side may have to charge up the microphone circuit.